Jacobschwert/Cinemania/README.md

 # Database
 Cinemania using a SQLite database for the storage of information regarding the function of the website.
+Currently the tables listed below:
-Currently the Account table has been created with the following variables: accountID, FName, LName, Email.
+  account: accountID, FName, LName, Email.
+  contentList: contentListID, listName, listDescription, contentIDs.
+  content: contentID, contentName, contentType, contentDescription, contentGenres, contentRating, whereToWatch, watchStatus, reviewList.
 More variables and tables to be added soon.